fumeapp/laranuxt/.devcontainer/README.md

 Then set the value equal to the port you want it to run at.

-For example of the mysql port of 3306 will not work for your locally, maybe you have another instance running.
+For example if the mysql port of 3306 will not work for your locally, maybe you have another instance running.

 You may set it to the value you want: